 Energy that doesn't run out by 3pm.

-In Ayurveda, energy is not a tactic — it's a substrate called ojas (ओजस), the vitality reserve.
+In Ayurveda, energy is not a tactic — it's a substrate called energy reserve (ojas) (ओजस), the vitality reserve.
 Ojas is built slowly from well-digested food, oil, and rest, and depleted by stress, over-stimulation, and burning the candle at both ends.
 Caffeine, sugar, and nootropics borrow against ojas; they don't build it.
 The 90-day Energy arc identifies which of three patterns is draining yours — Vata burnout, Pitta over-drive, or Kapha inertia — and rebuilds the substrate over months.

 They each work on one variable.
 AG1 fills nutritional gaps.
 Electrolytes fix hydration.
 Creatine builds muscular reserve.
 Caffeine and nootropics borrow tomorrow's energy against today's deadline.